Penny-Token-ETH/Penny-Contract-Code/README.md

 # Penny-Contract-Code
-This is the original code which was used to deploy Penny to the Ethereum via Uniswap.
+This is the original code which was used to deploy Penny to Ethereum via Uniswap.